Simulation Based Characterization of Deconvolution-Based PMT Waveform Reconstruction Under Large Charge Dynamic Range and Varying Scintillation Time Profiles: Performance of deconvolution reconstruction method under large dynamic range of charge and different scintillation time profiles

 Based on the Geant4 simulation described above, the number of photoelectrons ($N_{\rm PE}$) detected by each PMT and their corresponding arrival times can be obtained.
 By incorporating this information into the PMT waveform simulation, the waveform samples corresponding to muon events are subsequently generated.
 It is evident that the timing distribution of photoelectron hits on the PMT output waveform is inherently influenced by the relative geometric relationship between the energy deposition positions and the PMT.
 This relationship can be described by the following expression:

 where $j$ indexes the $j$-th energy deposit, and $TOF_j$ is the time-of-flight for scintillation photons from the $j$-th energy deposit to reach the PMT under study.
 The term $w_j$ represents the weighting factor for energy deposit.
 It is worth noting that $w_j$ depends not only on the magnitude of the energy deposit but also on the attenuation of scintillation light, which is related to the relative geometric position between the energy deposit and the PMT.
+Eq.~\ref{eq:track-like_LStimging} serves as a conceptual illustration of the key factors influencing the timing distribution.
+In practice, the actual photoelectron hit times are obtained directly from Geant4 simulation and full optical propagation, which intrinsically account for all geometric and optical effects without relying on the simplified parameterization of Eq.~\ref{eq:track-like_LStimging}.

 As an example, Figure~\ref{fig:Hittime_muon_file0} shows the photoelectron hit time distributions for three PMTs located at different positions-corresponding to the upper hemisphere, the equatorial region, and the lower hemisphere of the detector.
 The positions of these three PMTs are indicated in Fig.~\ref{fig:pmt_distribution_with_ids} by a triangle, a square, and a circle, respectively.
 The simulation results indicate that PMT-A, being closest to the muon incident point, receives the optical signal earliest, while PMT-B and PMT-C exhibit significant delays in signal arrival, along with differences in the shape of their time distributions.
 As described by Eq.~\ref{eq:track-like_LStimging}, this behavior is primarily attributed to the relative positions between the PMTs and the energy deposition region of the muon in the liquid scintillator, as well as the optical propagation processes.
 The simulated waveforms corresponding to these three PMTs are shown in Fig.~\ref{fig:muon waveform}, with the numbers of photoelectrons ($N_{\rm PE}$) being 1020~PEs, 286~PEs, and 1438~PEs, respectively.
 In addition, three different undershoot configurations were considered in the simulation, and three corresponding sets of PMT waveform samples were generated for subsequent analysis.
 It can be observed that these PMT waveforms do not fully return to baseline by the end of the time window (i.e., at $t$ = 1000~ns), where the waveform amplitude deviates from 0 a.u.
 This effect becomes more pronounced under configurations with larger undershoots.
 We characterize the baseline recovery status by the amplitude of the PMT waveform deviation from the baseline at $t$ = 1000~ns (denoted as $Amplitude_{t=1000~ns}$).